OXG-Ex/hacker-news-app/README.md

 ## Launch of the project

-To launch project on your local machine: In the project:
+To launch project on your local machine:

 - Clone this repo to your local machine
 - In the project directory run `npm i`